The following information needs to be absorbed before you start; otherwise, you may waste a lot of your time and money...

 - The standard license of RSLogix500 will support all SLC500 and Micrologix controllers and it is expensive.

 - Micro Starter Lite supports just two controllers; the Micrologix 1000 and the MicroLogix 1100 controllers.
 The software was free from Rockwell Software but no longer appears on their website.
 We include it with the manual written using a Micrologix1000 and with any training stations that have a Micrologix1000 controller from our inventory.
 AB has suspended manufacture of the Micrologix1000 platform since June 2017, but there are millions of them installed in factories and elsewhere and they are still relevant as a learning platform.
+The free version (Micro Starter Lite) will also program the Micrologix1100.

 - Micro Starter will support all Micrologix controllers and is very reasonably priced.
 This family of controllers has five hardware platforms and they were introduced in this order: 1000, 1200, 1500, 1100 and then the 1400.
 The last two, or rather the newest, supports online editing and use of Ethernet communications.
 The Micrologix 1400 also supports Ethernet/IP.
 For this reason, our newest lab project manual was developed specifically with the Micrologix 1400.